 After the police action, about 200 demonstrators shifted the scene of their protest to St. Michael's cathedral - formerly a 12th century monastery which was destroyed by Soviet authorities in 1937 and rebuilt after independence in 1991.

-A protester is apprehended by police in Independence Square Opposition leaders have already vowed to press ahead with protests on Sunday.
+Opposition leaders have already vowed to press ahead with protests on Sunday.

 Andriy Shevchenko, an opposition deputy, was quoted by Interfax news agency as saying: "It was absolute savagery.
 By my count, we are talking of tens of cruelly beaten people, perhaps hundreds.